-If you know your child has a "planned absence" for two days or more, please arrange for them to go on short-term Independent Study for the duration of their absence.
+If you know your child has a "planned absence" of two days or more, please arrange for them to go on short-term Independent Study for the duration of their absence.
 This will ensure that your child is not considered absent and they can keep up with their school work.
 It also allows the school to continue to receive state funding.
+The maximum days this will be available in any one school year is 15.